zenml-io/blog.zenml.io/_posts/2022-04-28-zero-seven-two-three-release.md

 ```

 And that's it, we have a shared experiment tracking component in our stack.
-We have tested this on a deployed MLFlow instance on GCP using the default orchestrator.
-Pro-tip: MLFlow can be deployed
+We have tested this on a deployed MLflow instance on GCP using the default orchestrator.
+Pro-tip: MLflow can be deployed
 easily with one click using this [awesome repo by Artefactory](https://github.com/artefactory/one-click-mlflow/).

-## 🤗 HuggingFace Support + Weights&Biases + ZenML 💗 By The Community
+## 🤗 HuggingFace Support + Weights & Biases + ZenML 💗 By The Community

-The latest ZenML release brings two amazing new integrations with HuggingFace and Weights&Biases.
+The latest ZenML release brings two amazing new integrations with HuggingFace
+and Weights & Biases.
 Both these
 integrations were contributions from the growing ZenML community and we could not be more grateful 🙏!
 In a timely
-fashion, [Richard Socher](https://de.wikipedia.org/wiki/Richard_Socher) gave a shout-out to all three companies in his [latest interview with Future by
+fashion, [Richard Socher](https://de.wikipedia.org/wiki/Richard_Socher) gave a shoutout to all three companies in his [latest interview with Future by
 a16z](https://future.a16z.com/a-decade-of-deep-learning-ai-startup/).

 ![Richard Socher](../assets/posts/release_0_7_2_and_3/richard_socher_shoutout.png)